 The approach is first to analyze the current capacity under certain conditions such as numbers of assets, number of scans performed, and the frequency and number of reports that are generated and then to plan for future capacity needs.
 Tests were completed with a wide variety of individual assets in order to accurately capture the impact that different types of assets have on scan time, network utilization, and disk usage.
 The results of these tests were then used to create formulas that you can use to predict capacity needs for various usage scenarios.
 These formulas were then tested with real-world scanning scenarios to get repeatable, empirical measurements of disk usage, scan duration, and network utilization.

 What size console do I need for my deployment?

 The console size needed for deployment depends on your scanning needs.
-The following guidelines are recommended based on a weekly scanning schedule.
+See the InsightVM System Requirements page for recommendations.

 How long will it take to scan an average asset?

 Scan duration will vary based on operating system installed, responsiveness of the asset, open ports, applications installed, services running, and patch levels.
 These variables, in addition to scan configuration and network conditions, affect the scan duration and disk usage needs.

 Below is a summary of average scan duration and disk usage when using the Full Audit template across a /20 network range where ~1,000 assets are alive.
 We will use these values in later calculations when determining total scan duration based on number of assets, engines and threads.

 |Type of scan||Vulns per asset||Average Asset Scan Duration||Average Asset Disk Usage|